-If you have a pressurised irrigation system with pressure compensating drippers, replace the adjustable control dripper with a pressure compensating dripper.
+If you have a pressurised irrigation system with pressure compensating drippers and the water supply pressure is variable, replace the adjustable control dripper with a pressure compensating dripper.
 You can alter the water usage by using a different combination of pressure compensating drippers for the control dripper, or by changing the surface area of the evaporation.